Tips to Help You Succeed Online:

 - Respect your instructors.
 Remember, they are still instructors; they’re simply using a different method to teach.

 - Make the most of online discussions.
 Use instructor and student interaction as a learning tool.
 Your Instructor will ask you to participate in interactive activities, such as Zoom sessions or an online discussion forum.
 Participation is essential.
 You will be most successful when you are fully present, when you engage in discussions, and when you take opportunities to ask and answer questions.
 Your interactions with instructors, classmates and course resources affect your learning and success.

 - Develop a meaningful connection with fellow students.
 Online connections promote a sense of being a learner among other learners.

-- Ask your instructor for tips on how to succeed or for help with anything you don’t understand.
-Always try to contact your instructor before contacting other staff when there is an issue with the course.
-Problems can almost always be worked out by contacting the instructor first.
+- Ask your professor for tips on how to succeed or for help with anything you don’t understand.
+Always try to contact your professor before contacting other staff when there is an issue with the course.
+Take responsibility for your learning.

 - Know when to ask for help, and don’t wait!
-Contact your instructor, or use SFCC’s free Tutoring Services.
+Contact your professor, or use SFCC’s free Tutoring Services.